 - The meal kit delivery industry is estimated to be worth $11.6 billion by 2022 (Statista).

 When it comes to revenue, the US grocery business still largely outranks the meal kit delivery industry.
 However, meal kit services are a powerful force within the food industry.
 Meal kit services are a strong example of the campaign toward offering more convenience to the consumer for eating fresh, healthy foods.
-Additionally, the meal kit delivery business fits in the definition of electronic ordering of groceries for delivery from traditional stores.
+Additionally, the meal kit delivery business fits in the definition of the electronic ordering of groceries for delivery from traditional stores.